Studies find new computational tools help in better epilepsy surgery results | Health

 Surgery can be used to remove the ''epileptic focus'' from where the seizure originates in patients who have not been helped by medical treatment.
 The centre developed and implemented new computational tools which can accurately identify the epileptic focus, said Dr Siby Gopinath, Clinical Professor, Amrita Advanced Centre for Epilepsy, Amrita Hospital.

-''In many patients with drug-resistant epilepsy, even high-resolution MRI scans fail to identify the precise brain regions from where the seizure originates,'' he said.
+''In many patients with drug-resistant epilepsy, even high-resolution MRI scans fail to identify the precise brain regions from where the seizure originates,'' she said.
 This makes it difficult for these patients to undergo epilepsy surgery.
-Without having enough treatment options, their quality of life gets diminished and they become dependent on others due to unpredictable and recurring seizures, he said.
+Without having enough treatment options, their quality of life gets diminished and they become dependent on others due to unpredictable and recurring seizures, she said.

 These computational tools use brain images from PET and MRI Scans and EEG recordings of the brain.
 EEG (electroencephalogram) is the recording of brain waves by placing electrodes on the scalp or surgically placing them inside the brain (stereo EEG).
 By integrating data from brain images and EEG, computational tools rank the brain regions from the most abnormal to the least to accurately identify the epileptic focus for planning the surgery.